American Institutes For Research In The Behavioral Sciences

 Describe the Organization's Program Activity:

 AIR CONDUCTS BEHAVIORAL AND SOCIAL SCIENCE RESEARCH AND DELIVERS TECHNICAL ASSISTANCE TOWARD SOLVING SOME OF THE MOST URGENT CHALLENGES IN THE U.S. AND ABROAD.
-DURING 2021, AIR GENERATED REVENUE BY PROVIDING CONTRACTED SERVICES OR FROM GRANTS RECEIVED FROM FEDERAL AND STATE AGENCIES AND OTHER NON-PROFIT ORGANIZATIONS (COLLECTIVELY, REFERRED TO AS THE SERVICES DIVISION) AND FROM EARNINGS GENERATED BY ITS QUASI-ENDOWMENT INVESTMENTS.
-NET EARNINGS FROM EITHER SOURCE ARE 1) REINVESTED TO STRENGTHEN LONG-TERM INSTITUTIONAL VIABILITY OR 2) EXPENDED SELF-FUNDED RESEARCH AND CAPACITY BUILDING ACTIVITIES, TYPICALLY NOT FUNDED BY OTHER PARTIES, REFERRED TO AS THE AIR EQUITY INITIATIVE.
-THE EXPERTISE AND ACTIVITIES OF THE SERVICES DIVISION SPAN BROADLY AND DEEPLY ACROSS HUMAN SERVICES, HEALTH AND INTERNATIONAL SECTORS AND SUPPORT STAKEHOLDERS RANGING FROM POLICYMAKERS, PUBLIC SERVICE PROFESSIONALS AND PRACTITIONERS AS THEY SHAPE OUTCOMES FOR YOUNG PEOPLE, FAMILIES, AND COMMUNITIES TO IMPROVE QUALITY AND ACCESS, REDUCE INEQUITIES AND ENABLE THRIVING OPPORTUNITIES.
+DURING 2022, AIR GENERATED REVENUE BY PROVIDING CONTRACTED SERVICES OR FROM GRANTS RECEIVED FROM FEDERAL AND STATE AGENCIES AND OTHER NON-PROFIT ORGANIZATIONS (COLLECTIVELY, REFERRED TO AS CLIENT SERVICES) AND FROM EARNINGS GENERATED BY ITS QUASI-ENDOWMENT INVESTMENTS.
+NET EARNINGS FROM EITHER SOURCE ARE 1) REINVESTED TO STRENGTHEN LONG-TERM INSTITUTIONAL VITALITY OR 2) EXPENDED ON SELF-FUND RESEARCH AND CAPACITY BUILDING ACTIVITIES, TYPICALLY NOT FUNDED BY OTHER PARTIES, REFERRED TO AS THE AIR EQUITY INITIATIVE.
+NARRATIVE IS CONTINUED ON SCHEDULE O THE EXPERTISE AND ACTIVITIES OF CLIENT SERVICES SPAN BROADLY AND DEEPLY ACROSS HUMAN SERVICES, HEALTH AND INTERNATIONAL SECTORS AND SUPPORT STAKEHOLDERS RANGING FROM POLICYMAKERS, PUBLIC SERVICE PROFESSIONALS AND PRACTITIONERS AS THEY SHAPE OUTCOMES FOR YOUNG PEOPLE, FAMILIES, AND COMMUNITIES TO IMPROVE QUALITY AND ACCESS, REDUCE INEQUITIES AND ENABLE THRIVING OPPORTUNITIES.
 AIR ALSO CONDUCTS AND APPLIES RIGOROUS RESEARCH AND EVALUATION TO PROVIDE GOVERNMENTS AND INTERNATIONAL AID AGENCIES WITH TOOLS, EXPERTISE, AND INFORMATION TO MEASURE THE PROGRAMS' EFFECTIVENESS, INITIATIVES, AND INSTITUTIONS.
 THROUGH TECHNICAL ASSISTANCE, AIR HELPS LEADERS, POLICYMAKERS, AND ORGANIZATIONS BUILD, PILOT, AND IMPLEMENT FIELD-BASED ACTIVITIES IN DEVELOPING COUNTRIES.

 Get More from Intellispect for FreeCreate a free account to get more data, nonprofit salaries, advanced search and more.